jamesphillipturpin/x-factor/README.md

 ## Disclaimer

 Although Wolverine offered some inspiration for this repository, Wolverine is deprecated.
-It is recommended that you not run the wolverine.py file as is, as that could results in an infinite loop of expensive API calls.
+It is recommended that you not run the original wolverine.py file, as that could results in an infinite loop of expensive API calls.
+The wolverine.py file in this repository has had the head of the infinite loop commented out and replaced with a head that runs the loop once.

 ## About

 Give your python scripts regenerative healing abilities!

 Run your scripts with Wolverine and when they crash, GPT-4 edits them and explains what went wrong.
-Even if you have many bugs it will repeatedly rerun until it's fixed.

 For a quick demonstration of the wolverine.py script see bio_bootloader's video [demo video on twitter](https://twitter.com/bio_bootloader/status/1636880208304431104).